Late Bronze Age collapse: Syria

 My father, behold, the enemy's ships came [here]; my cities[?] were burned, and they did evil things in my country.
-Does not my father know that all my troops and chariots[?] are in the Land of Hatti, and all my ships are in the Land of Lukka? ....
+Does not my father know that all my troops and chariots[?] are in the Land of Hatti, and all my ships are in the Land of Lukka? ...
 Thus, the country is abandoned to itself.
 May my father know it: the seven ships of the enemy that came here inflicted much damage upon us.

 Eshuwara, the senior governor of Cyprus, responded in letter RS 20.18:

 As for the matter concerning those enemies: [It was] the people from your country [and] your own ships [who] did this!
-And [it was] the people from your country [who] committed these transgression(s) ....
+And [it was] the people from your country [who] committed these transgression(s) ...
 I am writing to inform you and protect you.
 Be aware!

-The ruler of Carchemish sent troops to assist Ugarit, but Ugarit was sacked.
-Letter RS 19.011 (KTU 2.61) sent from Ugarit following the destruction read:
+The ruler of Carchemish sent troops to assist Ugarit, but Ugarit had already been sacked.
+Letter RS 19.011 (KTU 2.61) sent from Ugarit following the devastation read:

 To Ž[?]rdn, my lord, say: thy messenger arrived.
 The degraded one trembles, and the low one is torn to pieces.
 Our food in the threshing floors is sacked and the vineyards are also destroyed.
 Our city is sacked, and may you know it!

 This quote is frequently interpreted as "the degraded one", referring to the army being humiliated, destroyed, or both.
 The letter is also quoted with the final statement "Mayst thou know it"/"May you know it" repeated twice for effect in several later sources, while no such repetition appears to occur in the original.

-The destruction levels of Ugarit contained Late Helladic IIIB ware, but no LH IIIC (see Mycenaean Greece).
+The destruction levels of Ugarit contained Late Helladic IIIB ware, but none dating from LH IIIC (see Mycenaean Greece).
 Therefore, the date of the destruction is important for the dating of the LH IIIC phase.
-Since an Egyptian sword bearing the name of Pharaoh Merneptah was found in the destruction levels, 1190 BC was taken as the date for the beginning of the LH IIIC.
+Since an Egyptian sword bearing the name of Pharaoh Merneptah was found in the destruction levels, 1190 BC was selected as the date for the beginning of the LH IIIC.
 A cuneiform tablet found in 1986 shows that Ugarit was destroyed after the death of Merneptah.
-It is generally agreed that Ugarit had already been destroyed by the eighth year of Ramesses III, 1178 BC.
-Letters on clay tablets that were baked in the conflagration caused by the destruction of the city speak of attack from the sea, and a letter from Alashiya (Cyprus) speaks of cities already being destroyed by attackers who came by sea.
+It is generally agreed that Ugarit had already been destroyed by 1178 BC, which was the eighth ruling year of Ramesses III.
+Letters on clay tablets excavated from the site speak of an attack from the sea, and a letter from Alashiya (Cyprus) speaks of cities already having been destroyed by attackers who came by sea.